Coolestwaii/drone-analytic/README.md

 # ⚠️ Limitations with npm run build (Production Build)
-# In some environments, especially when using Leaflet with Next.js, you may encounter errors #like:
+# In some environments, especially when using Leaflet with Next.js, you may encounter errors like:

 javascript

-Copy
-Edit
-ReferenceError: window is not defined
+% ReferenceError: window is not defined %

 # This happens because: